Onorable-e/Hotel-Bookings/README.md

 - Shape of dataset: The dataset has 32 columns for each year and several rows.<br>
 - The data set contains over 3000 missing values in the agent column and over 20000 in the company columns. <br>
 - The dataset contains duplicates. <br>
-- Outliers were noticed in the previous cancelation column. <br>
+- Outliers were noticed in the previous cancellation column. <br>
 - The data does not look consistent.
 For example, the lead time which is the number of days that elapsed between the entering date of the booking into the PMS and the arrival date had some values that were not within reasonable range.
 Also, columns; is_repeated_guest, previous_cancellations, and previous_bookings_not_canceled are inconsistent. <br>
 - The data types for some of the columns are not consistent with the data types that they contain. <br>